How to Write a Research Paper: 9 Steps, 25 Topics & Tools

 1. Topic Selection and Brainstorming Tools

-Choosing a research topic can be the most challenging step.
-These tools can help you generate and refine ideas.
+Choosing a topic is often the hardest step.
+These tools can help you brainstorm, narrow ideas, and organize early research.

-• Google Scholar – Search for academic papers, theses, books, and more to find inspiration for your topic.
+Google Scholar - Search for academic papers, theses, books, and citations related to your topic.

 2. Research Databases and Scholarly Sources